sourcegraph/sourcegraph-public-snapshot/doc/admin/external_services/postgres.md

 PGDATABASE=sourcegraph
 ```

-The SQL script below is intended to be run from by a database administrator with `SUPERUSER` priviledges against the Frontend Database.
+The SQL script below is intended to be run from by a database administrator with `SUPERUSER` privileges against the Frontend Database.
 It creates a database, user, and configures necesasry permissions for use by the Sourcegraph _frontend_ services.

 ```sql
 # Create the application database